 Monthly payment average for January to July 2018

 Research the area

 First of all, research the area you're hoping to move to carefully.
-Find out what the amenities and transport links are like and, if you have children, whether there are good schools in the area.
+Find out what the amenities and transport links are like.
+If you have children – or are thinking of having children – check that there are good schools in the area.

 It can be easy to fall in love with the first or second property you see, but viewing a few others to see how they compare (both in look and price) will work in your favour.

 As soon as your offer is accepted, ask the estate agent to take the property off the market

 When looking around a property, don’t be distracted by the furnishings and décor - keep an eye out for the following instead:

 - Signs of damp – condensation on windows, mould on the walls, peeling wallpaper, a musty smell

 - Cracks on ceilings and walls – ask if you can go into the loft and check for rotting timber and cracks